Prem95/Overcooking/memory-bank/architecture.md

 - **Centralized Kitchen Layout**: Storing all kitchen elements in a central `kitchen` object for easy access and management
 - **Centralized Game State**: Using a single state object to maintain game state, making it easier to track and update
 - **AABB Collision Detection**: Using Axis-Aligned Bounding Box collision detection for simple and efficient collision handling
-- **Visual Differentiation**: Using different colors for each type of station and counter for easy identification
+- **Visual Differentiation**: Using different colors for each type of station, counter, and item for easy identification
 - **Text Labels**: Adding text labels to kitchen elements to improve usability and clarity
+- **Proximity-Based Interactions**: Using a radius-based proximity system to detect when the player can interact with stations or counters
+- **Z-Index Management**: Carefully managing z-index values to ensure proper rendering order (counters below items below player below UI)
 - **Responsive Design**: Implementing window resize handling to ensure the game works well on different screen sizes
 - **Cross-Platform Controls**: Supporting both keyboard and touch controls to work across desktop and mobile devices
 - **User Feedback**: Implementing an error message system to provide feedback on player actions
+- **State Tracking**: Maintaining comprehensive state for all game elements to enable complex interactions